codac-team/codac/doc/doc/tutorial/04-own-contractor/index.rst

     cn.contract(); // segmentation fault here

   Instead, we must create the domains inside the CN object in order to keep it alive outside the block.
-This can be done with the method ``.create_dom()``:
+This can be done with the method ``.create_interm_var()``:

   .. code:: cpp